Marc Abraham, or 'Marc the Vet' as he is more commonly known, is a practising Veterinary Surgeon, Broadcaster, Author, and Animal Welfare Campaigner.

 Marc is a regular guest on factual shows including BBC Breakfast, ITV's This Morning, Good Morning Britain, and Sky News.
 He was Resident Vet on The Paul O'Grady Show and has also appeared on BBC Daily Politics, BBC Panorama, The Alan Titchmarsh Show, The Wright Stuff, It's Me Or the Dog, Animal Rescue Live, and My Pet Shame on Sky One.
 Marc has experience across a range of different veterinary work (small animal, mixed, and emergency) as well as his volunteering abroad, allowing him to bring a depth and breadth of knowledge to both his broadcast and corporate commitments.

 Marc has successfully collaborated with many household brands and events and is often invited to speak at public engagements.
-He is the author of two books; Vet on Call and Pets in Need, and frequently writes articles raising awareness of animal welfare across local and national media, most notably HuffPost; as well as sharing pet tips and advice on his active social media channels.
+He is the author of two books; Vet on Call and Pets in Need, his new book about the campaign for Lucy’s Law will be published in March 2020.
+Marc frequently writes articles raising awareness of animal welfare across local and national media, most notably HuffPost; as well as sharing pet tips and advice on his active social media channels.

 Marc qualified from Edinburgh University with a degree in Vet Medicine and Surgery in 1995.
 His passion for animal welfare has also seen him volunteer overseas for numerous animal welfare projects.
 Including vaccinating dogs against rabies in the Mumbai Slums, rescuing dancing bears in Ukraine, saving cats and dogs in post-tsunami Thailand, rescuing dogs from meat farms in Korea, neutering pets deep in the Amazon Jungle, working with pit bulls in a US prison, operating on street dogs in Udaipur, India; and performing dental work on a rescued moon bear in Chengdu, China.